cornellshakh/signal-ai/docs/development_setup.md

 # Development Environment Setup Guide

-This guide provides the steps to set up a fully functional and conflict-free development environment for the `signal-ai` bot and its `signalbot` library fork.
+This guide provides the steps to set up a fully functional development environment for the `signal-ai` bot and the `signal-client` library.

-**IMPORTANT:** The project has just been restructured.
-Your immediate next steps are below.
-The `setup_workspace.sh` script is for future use (e.g., on a fresh clone).

-## Immediate Next Steps

-1.  **Close and Re-open VSCode:**

-    - Close your current VSCode window (which is likely open to the `signal-ai` folder).
+**IMPORTANT:** The project has been restructured to use `signal-client` instead of `signalbot`.
+If you have an old setup, you must remove your existing virtual environments before proceeding.

+## Setup from a Fresh Clone

+For a new setup or to fix an old one, follow these steps:

+1.  **Clean Up Old Virtual Environments (if applicable):**

+    - If you have a `.venv` directory inside your `signal-ai` or `signal-client` folders, delete them.

+2.  **Open the VS Code Workspace:**

-    - Open VSCode again, but this time, open the **`signal-ai.code-workspace`** file located _outside_ the `signal-ai` folder.
+    - Open the `signal.code-workspace` file located in the root of the project.
+This is the primary way you should work with this project.
-    - From your terminal, you can run: `code ../signal-ai.code-workspace`
+    - From your terminal, you can run: `code ../signal.code-workspace` (if you are inside `signal-ai`).

-2.  **Install Dependencies:**
+3.  **Run the Setup Script:**

     - Once the workspace is open, open a new terminal within VSCode (`Ctrl+` or `Cmd+`).
     - It should open in the `signal-ai` directory.
-    - Run the command: `poetry install`
+    - Run the setup script:
+      ```bash
+      ./scripts/setup.sh
+      ```
-    - This will install all dependencies, including `signalbot` from the new location.
+    - This will install all dependencies for both `signal-ai` and `signal-client`.

-3.  **Select Python Interpreter:**
+4.  **Select Python Interpreter:**
     - Open the Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P`).
     - Search for and select `Python: Select Interpreter`.
     - Choose the one that points to `./.venv/bin/python`.
 The workspace settings should default to this, but it's good to confirm.

 Your environment is now ready.
-You can edit files in both `signal-ai` and `signalbot` folders, and the changes will work together seamlessly.
+You can edit files in both `signal-ai` and `signal-client` folders, and the changes will work together seamlessly.

----

-## Full Setup from a Fresh Clone

-For future reference, if you are setting up this project from a fresh clone, you can use the automated script.

-1. Run the setup script from within the `signal-ai` directory:
-    ```bash
-    ./scripts/setup_workspace.sh
-    ```
-2. Follow the "Immediate Next Steps" above (close the folder, open the workspace, select interpreter).